Bradley R. Kwapiszeski, M.D.

 Dr. K joined Heart of America Eye Care, PA (HOAEC) in 1995.
 He was the first cataract surgeon at Shawnee Mission Medical Center to routinely perform topical, clear corneal, no stitch cataract surgery.
 He is an active member of the American Academy of Ophthalmology, American Society of Cataract and Refractive Surgery, Kansas Society of Eye Physicians and Surgeons, Kansas City Society of Ophthalmology and Otolaryngology and is a past president of the Kansas City Ophthalmology Journal Club.

-Dr. K has been on medical mission trips, including Abak, Nigeria, to perform cataract surgery on totally blind residents.
+Dr. K has been on medical mission trips, including Abak, Nigeria and Haiti, to perform cataract surgery on totally blind residents.
 He spends his free time with his wife of 25 years along with his 3 daughters.
 He enjoys golf, basketball, and travel.